 Candence "Candy" Mortenson-Klimpel’s wide range of clinical experience enhances her classroom and clinical teaching.
 She worked for many years in intensive care and medical-surgical settings in a variety of roles and has been a full-time educator for over 10 years.
 She was instrumental in implementing a PICC program while working in specialized intravenous therapy.
 Candy has maintained certification as a critical care nurse for over 25 years and recently achieved certification as nurse educator.
 After receiving her diploma RN, she completed a BSN and MSN from Minnesota State University.
 Her experience in the clinical setting adds depth to the program we offer.

-2 hour – Moderate Sedation Guidelines and Pharmacology
+- Unit 1 - Moderate Sedation Guidelines and Pharmacology review & quiz

-2 hour – ABC – Airway, Breathing, & Circulation – Monitor introduction
+- Unit 2 - ABC – Airway, Breathing, & Circulation – Monitor introduction

-- Welcome to Day 2! (sign-in, liability form, clinical skills checklist certificate, evaluation,)
+- Welcome to Day 3! (sign-in, liability form, clinical skills checklist certificate, evaluation)